Get a head start on law school with the 3+3 Program!

 Students pursuing the 3+3 Program have access to thorough advising during their first three undergraduate years to assist them in satisfying college requirements according to this intensive schedule and qualifying for admission to law school.

 There is no prescribed “pre-law” major: students planning careers in law choose majors in such fields as Political Science, History, English, and many others.
 The undergraduate major must be offered by the College/School of Arts and Sciences.
 Regardless of major, applicants to schools of law should present evidence of strong analytical and writing skills.
 Pre-law advisors often recommend that prospective students complete at least two writing courses beyond basic freshman writing and an advanced level seminar or independent study in their major field of study no later than their junior year.
 Appropriate pre-law courses may include basic courses in the American constitution or system of government, logic, statistics, and accounting.
 Proficiency in internet research is assumed.

 The pre-law advisors on each campus are:

 Rutgers undergraduate students seeking to enter the Juris Doctor program directly after the third undergraduate year must demonstrate superior academic ability and maturity.
 They must meet the following minimum criteria:

-- A Rutgers UGPA in at least 36 Rutgers credits at or above the median for recent Rutgers Arts and Sciences applicants applying to law school nationwide (currently a 3.40), AND
+- A Rutgers UGPA in at least 36 Rutgers credits at or above the median for recent Rutgers Arts and Sciences applicants applying to law school nationwide, AND

-- An LSAT score (high score) equal to or above the median LSAT score for recent Rutgers Arts and Sciences applicants applying to law school nationwide (currently a 154).
+- An LSAT score (high score) equal to or above the median LSAT score for recent Rutgers Arts and Sciences applicants applying to law school nationwide.

 Students who meet the minimum criteria for consideration will then be considered individually, based on their entire application, and considering a variety of factors to determine whether they have demonstrated the superior ability in academic achievement, maturity, and life experiences, that warrant the conclusion that they will both succeed in law school and also be a positive contributor to the Rutgers Law School community.